 This stylish four bedroom loft duplex vacation rental in Westminster, London (LN-1008) is the perfect place for a group to stay.
 Its location in Covent Garden puts it by all the theaters and the restaurants in the entertainment hub of London.
 The duplex has three bathrooms, wireless internet, laundry in the apartment, and a balcony.

-Located near the Covent Garden and SoHo boarded is this two bedroom vacation rental in Westminster, London (LN-1007).
+Located near Covent Garden and SoHo boarded is this two bedroom vacation rental (LN-1069).
 Besides being near to the theater district, the apartment isn’t far from the world famous British Museum.
-The apartment has a full kitchen, dining table and more.
+The luxurious apartment features black granite in kitchen and wooden flooring everywhere else.

 What’s your favorite play in London this summer?